How important is it to shop locally? Does it really make a difference if you support the small business down the road?

 7. Customer Service – Customer service from a local, small business will probably be better than from a nationwide chain.
 When you buy locally, there is a good chance you are getting customer service from someone you already know and trust.

 Try this: Think locally first.
 When you can, buy locally.
 If you loved that experience, recommend the local store to a friend!

 Small Business Saturday is just one day of the year that consumers and businesses are promoting all the benefits of shopping small.
 But you can make it a goal all year long.
 This year, instead of buying from the super stores or easy-access chain stores, think about how you can get the same thing, or something similar (or better!) from a small business.
-Remember, there are other great small businesses such as: online stores, home-based businesses, or local service providers that you could also support.
+Remember, there are other great small businesses such as: online stores with local ownership, home-based businesses, or local service providers that you could also support.
 Buying from small business infuses the community in so many positive ways.
 Think of it as an investment in the well-being of your community.